comatory/portion-tracker/README.md

 ## Required data / Seeds

-After the first deployment of the app, you should most likely run `heroku run db:seed` which will run all seeds located in `./seeders`.
+After the first deployment of the app, you must run `npm run db:seed` which will run all seeds located in `./seeders`.
 This sets up default roles and other data required for the proper functioning of the app (including the admin user).
 Feel free to modify this for your needs.